Underfloor Heating Installation Guide

 The process of installing underfloor heating will differ for each type, although both dry and wet systems require the floor to be removed, followed by laying insulation and installing a damp proof membrane.

-For a wet system, the heating pipes will be installed in a looping pattern and fixed in place with pipe staples.
+• Wet System - Water underfloor heating systems have their heating pipes will be installed in a looping pattern and fixed in place with pipe staples.
 Once this is complete, the system will be connected, filled, and tested for safety and functionality.

 Man laying underfloor heating